Lackawanna County DUI Lawyers

 Get Your Defense Started Today – Call (570) 391-0866

 The sooner you act in your defense after a DUI arrest, the better.
 The opposition is undoubtedly compiling a case against you and expects little to no resistance.
 Take the initiative by working with our Lackawanna County DUI lawyers today!

-We serve Clarks Summit and Lackawanna, Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties.
+We serve Clarks Summit and Lackawanna, Scranton, Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties.